7 footballers in Malaysia forgery scandal are ‘victims in this matter’: Union

 Follow topic:

-KUALA LUMPUR - Global footballers’ union FIFPro says that seven players embroiled in a Malaysian national team eligibility scandal are themselves victims and their 12-month bans “grossly disproportionate”.
+KUALA LUMPUR – Global footballers’ union FIFPro says that the seven players embroiled in a Malaysian national team eligibility scandal are themselves victims and their 12-month bans are “grossly disproportionate”.

-Malaysia’s federation, FAM, has appealed to the Court of Arbitration for Sport after world governing body Fifa banned the players and fined FAM US$440,000 (S$570,900) in September for submitting false documents that said the foreign-born players had Malaysian ancestry
+The Football Association of Malaysia (FAM) has appealed to the Court of Arbitration for Sport after world governing body FIFA banned the players and fined the FAM US$440,000 (S$570,900) in September for submitting documents that stated the foreign-born players had Malaysian ancestry

 the foreign-born players had Malaysian ancestry.

-Its investigation showed none of the footballers, Hector Hevel, Jon Irazabal, Gabriel Palmero, Facundo Garces, Rodrigo Holgado, Imanol Machuca or Joao Brandao Figueiredo had a parent or grandparent born in Malaysia, a requirement for selection to a national team.
+Its probe showed none of the footballers – Hector Hevel, Jon Irazabal, Gabriel Arrocha, Facundo Garces, Rodrigo Holgado, Imanol Machuca or Joao Figueiredo – had a parent or grandparent born in Malaysia, a requirement for selection to a national team.

 “It is clear that the players are, in fact, victims in this matter.”